 - 1. Candidates for the Masters of Music in Conducting that have successfully completed the video screening will submit the following as part of the audition process: - a.
 30-minute rehearsal with University Choir, Symphonic Band or Orchestra which will include the following: - i.
 Minimum of two pieces to be rehearsed - ii.
 One piece must be sight read by the ensemble - iii.
 Choral candidates will also do a short warm-up with the ensemble - iv.
 Repertoire to be chosen by the primary conductor of the ensemble.
 In the event a larger work is prepared, during the audition (and not in advance) the candidate will be asked to conduct and rehearse an excerpt of the work as chosen by the faculty panel. - v.
 A minimum of three conducting faculty members will be present at the audition - b.
 The following material will be included in a written and aural exam - i.
-List the blurb from Co's MUS108 syllabus - c.
-Theory Placement Test - d.
+Singing/reading/dictation of All scales; Intervals, triad and seventh chords, inversions, cadences, and figurations; All Meters and rhythms; Diatonic melodies in multi-parts; Melodies in two parts with chromaticism (find pitch from 'A'); Bass, treble, alto, and tenor clefs.
+Sing and Conduct in all meters. - c.
+Theory Placement Test

+- d.
 Interview with large ensemble conductors which must include a minimum of three full time faculty members (Nicholle Andrew, Joe Modica, Co Nguyen, Dave Scott, Eddie Smith) - 2.
 Admission to the degree is based on successful completion of the examinations, audition and interview and will be determined by the majority opinion of the faculty.
 Candidates will be informed of their acceptance by the Director of Music Admissions as approved by the Dean of the School of Music.